The Rancho San Antonio County Park Detention Basin Project is one of the elements of the Permanente Creek Flood

 Work on the flood basin nears completion

 Construction resumed on Rancho San Antonio County Park Flood Detention Basin portion of the Permanente Creek Flood Protection Project.

 During initial construction activities, we unexpectedly encountered sensitive environmental resources and halted construction to protect these resources and comply with federal and state environmental regulations.
 Together, Valley Water and the United States Army Corps of Engineers have finalized a plan to manage ongoing construction.
 The Army Corps reauthorized the Rancho San Antonio project and we have restarted work on this important flood protection project.

 Work on the project reached 80% completion before it was paused.
 Work on the bathrooms and parking lot continued during this pause and are now complete.
-The Rancho San Antonio portion of the larger Permanente Creek Flood Protection Project is expected to be completed by the end of 2020.
+The Rancho San Antonio portion of the larger Permanente Creek Flood Protection Project is expected to be completed in 2021.

 The other portions of the project include the McKelvey Park Flood Detention Basin and improvements along Permanente and Hale creeks.
-McKelvey Park is nearing completion and Permanente and Hale creeks were completed in December 2018.
+These two projects were completed in February 2020 and December 2018, respectively.

 The Hammond-Snyder Loop Trail is popular with many hiking, bicycling, and equestrian users.
-However, the southwestern portion of the trail which is located in the construction zone will remain closed through the end of 2020, when the project is expected to be completed.
+However, the southwestern portion of the trail, which is located in the construction zone, will remain closed until it is safe and usable for recreational use.
 Pedestrians can complete a portion of the Hammond-Snyder Loop Trail by utilizing Cristo Rey Drive, Canyon Oak Way and Manzanita Court as a loop connection between the open sections of the trail.
 Please use caution when walking on the sidewalk and mindful of noise when using Canyon Oak Way and Manzanita Court.

 Valley Water and the project's contractor are working with the County of Santa Clara Parks and Recreation Department and Midpeninsula Regional Open Space District to minimize impacts to park users.
 The other trails remain open for recreational use.